soffes/SSPullToRefresh/Readme.markdown

 There are dozens of pull to refresh views.
 I've never found one I'm happy with.
 I always end up customizing one, so I decided to write one that's highly customizable.
 You can just write you view and forget about the actual pull to refresh details.

+SSPullToRefresh requires iOS 5.0 or greater and uses ARC.
+You can use it in non-ARC projects though.
+See [Adding To Your Project](https://github.com/samsoffes/sspulltorefresh#adding-to-your-project).

 If you're using SSPullToRefresh in your application, add it to [the list](https://github.com/samsoffes/sspulltorefresh/wiki/Applications).